wso2/docs-is/en/docs/setup/encrypting-passwords-with-cipher-tool.md

 You can add the encrypted password to the relevant sections in the `deployment.toml` file by using a place holder: `$secret{alias}`.

 !!! note
-    You can also replace your passwords by refering values passed by environment variables and system properties.
+    You can also replace your passwords by referring values passed by environment variables and system properties.
 See [Set Passwords using Environment Variables/System Properties](../../administer/set-passwords-using-environment-variables-or-system-properties)

 ```toml
 [super_admin]